How to Plant, Grow, and Care For Azaleas

 Thinking of adding some Azaleas to your garden this season but aren't quite sure where to start?
 Azaleas are one of the most popular shrubs you can grow, behind Hydrangeas and Rhododendrons (which Azaleas are just a variety of).
 In this article, gardening expert and flowering shrub enthusiast Jill Drago teaches you how to plant, grow, and care for Azaleas in your garden!

 Azaleas are beautiful spring blooming shrubs.
 They have become well loved and a staple in many home gardens for their lovely fragrance, and bright, glowing flowers.
-Many of us think of these flowering shrubs blooming in bright pinks and reds.
-But there are plenty of azalea varieties that bloom in white, yellow, orange, or even a combination of these colors.
+Many of us think of these flowering shrubs blooming in bold reds and bright pinks.
+But there are plenty of azaleas that bloom in purple, white, yellow, orange, or even a combination of these colors.
 Azaleas are easy to grow, and very versatile.

 Almost every gardener can find a spot for one of these lovely blooming shrubs in their gardens.
 So if you’ve decided to grow azaleas this season but aren’t sure where to start, you’ve landed in the right place.

 In this guide, you’ll learn everything you need to know about this beautifully scented shrub that has gorgeous blooms.
 You’ll learn all about Azalea care, maintenance, what hardiness zones they will grow in.
 You’ll also learn what to expect during their growing season.
 Ready to learn more?
 Let’s jump in!

 Season Early sping to Summer